4J-company/mr-math/USAGE.md

 std::optional<mr::Norm3f> on = v.normalized(); // does not change v; returns std::nullopt if v.length2() near to zero
 mr::Vec3f &rv = v.normalize();                 // changes v
 ```
-We also provide `*_fast` versions when less precision is acceptable and `*_unchecked` ones when you are sure that vector's length greater than 0.
+We also provide `*_fast` versions when less precision is acceptable and `*_unchecked` ones when you are sure that the vector's length greater than 0.

 Packing:
 ```cpp